GMC Clinical Assessment Centre

 When you arrive?

-- Your documents will be checked and your photograph taken.
-You’ll be given an ID badge which you’ll need to wear throughout the exam.
+- We’ll ask for your proof of identity document which we will keep until the end of the exam.
+Your photograph will be taken and you’ll be given an ID badge which you’ll need to wear throughout the exam.

 - You won’t need to take anything with you into the exam circuit, not even your own medical equipment.
 Everything you need will be provided.